Roshith93/100-days-of-code/r1-log.md

 ### DAY41- OCT 12th 2018

 **Today's Progress**  Continued with redux.
 Came to know how tough it is.
 Learned about store, actions, reducers, subscription model.
 Have to practice many times to understand these basic things clearly.

+### DAY42- OCT 13th 2018

+**Today's Progress**  attended react meetup.
+So could not code much.
+But really enjoyed the meetup.

+### DAY43- OCT 14th 2018

+**Today's Progress**   learned how to connect react to redux and also to connect store to react